xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ### `author` header

-The `author` header lists the names, email addresses or GitHub usernames of the authors/owners of the XIP.
+The `author` header lists the names, email addresses, GitHub usernames, or ENS domain of the authors/owners of the XIP.
 Those who prefer anonymity may use a GitHub username only, or a first name and a GitHub username.
 The format of the `author` header value must be:

 > Random J. User `<address@dom.ain>`